-This setting allows you to block users from installing certain types of apps by unchecking the type of allowed app.
+Allows you to block users from installing certain types of apps by unchecking the type of allowed app.

-Type of app:
+Types of app:

 Allows you to specify which URLs are allowed to install extensions, apps, and themes.
-For example, if a URL where you have a .crx file matches the list, a Chrome installation prompt will appear if the user clicks on the URL.
+For example, if a URL where you have a .crx file matches the list, a Chrome installation prompt will appear if the user clicks the URL.
 Put one URL pattern on each line.
 For examples, see the Chrome developer site.

 Allows you to choose whether you want to allow or not allow insecure extension packaging.
-For more details, see here.

 Block installing types of apps